-Bankruptcy Adversary Lawyers Serving Southern California
+Bankruptcy Trial Lawyers for Adversary Cases in Southern California

 A bankruptcy adversary proceeding is essentially a lawsuit filed in a bankruptcy case by a creditor, trustee, U.S. Trustee, interested party or debtor.
 Since an adversary proceeding is treated under the rules as a litigation case in bankruptcy court, it is important to utilize the services of an attorney familiar with both bankruptcy law as well as federal court litigation.
 Whether you are filing or defending an adversary proceeding, the first step would be to consult with a knowledgeable bankruptcy litigation attorney for an analysis of your case.
 Some common adversary proceedings include: excepting a debt from discharge, setting aside transfers of property, discharging certain types of debts and challenging the debtors eligibility for a discharge.